awsdocs/amazon-aurora-user-guide/doc_source/AuroraMySQL.Integrating.Lambda.md

  Starting in Aurora MySQL version 1\.8 and Aurora MySQL version 2\.06, you can use the native function method instead of these stored procedures to invoke a Lambda function\.
 For more information about the native functions, see [Working with native functions to invoke a Lambda function](#AuroraMySQL.Integrating.NativeLambda.lambda_functions)\.

- Starting with Amazon Aurora version 1\.16, the stored procedure `mysql.lambda_async` is deprecated\.
-If you are using Aurora version 1\.16 or later, we strongly recommend that you work with native Lambda functions instead\.
+ Starting with Amazon Aurora version 1\.16 and 2\.06, the stored procedure `mysql.lambda_async` is deprecated\.
+If you are using an Aurora version that's higher than 1\.16 or 2\.06, we strongly recommend that you work with native Lambda functions instead\.

 ### Working with the mysql\.lambda\_async procedure to invoke a Lambda function<a name="AuroraMySQL.Integrating.Lambda.mysql_lambda_async"></a>